Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 To her surprise, not only did they not complain but they didn’t steal away into the shower either.
 They joined her.
 Julian designated himself as the “big spoon” and tucked up behind her with his right arm under her head, while Allison wriggled into her shoulder and put her head down with a slight smile.

-Xiù knew that smile---that was a mischief-smile, and Allison usually only wore it when she was about to do something tormentingly sultry to Julian.
+Xiù knew that smile - that was a mischief-smile, and Allison usually only wore it when she was about to do something tormentingly sultry to Julian.

 But… they’d laid down and said their goodnights and had both apparently drifted off to sleep.
 Which meant she found herself lying there wondering just what the hell they had been up…